BobaBoard/boba-docs/docs/engineering/start-developing/bobaeditor.md

 sidebar_position: 3
 ---

-# Install BobaEditor
+# Getting Started: BobaEditor

 \[[code](https://github.com/essential-randomness/boba-editor), [demo](https://bobaeditor.netlify.app/?path=/story/editor-preview--simple-editor)]

 BobaEditor is BobaBoard's own extension of the [QuillJS text editor](https://quilljs.com/), and is responsible for anything related to **text formatting** and **embeds** (both in "edit" and "display" mode).

-## Install Instructions
+## Check Out the Codebase

+First, [fork the boba-editor repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) in order to save a copy of the code to your own account.

-In a terminal, run the following commands:
+In a terminal on your own machine, enter the local directory where you want to keep your copy of BobaEditor, then run the following commands:

 ```bash
 # Clone the codebase from github